Fahlo Partners: Sea Turtle Conservancy

 Beyond collecting and sharing research to help people understand elephants and the threats they face, Save the Elephants works with news organizations, social networks and ambassadors to help them spread the word.
 Along with that, they also produce films and publications to inform the public and gain support for elephant conservation.

-The team at Wildlife Collections takes great pride in the fact that we are able to partner with one of the most respected conservation organizations in the world.
+The team at Fahlo takes great pride in the fact that we are able to partner with one of the most respected conservation organizations in the world.
 The work of the STC is so important for the conservation of sea turtles, and we are grateful that they have allowed us to participate through our partnership.

-With Wildlife Collections, you can support the Sea Turtle Conservancy by buying one of our Journey Bracelets.
+With Fahlo, you can support the Sea Turtle Conservancy by buying one of our Journey Bracelets.
 With the sale of every sea turtle rescue bracelet, we donate a portion of the profits to the STC.
 The bracelets offer a way to show your support for sea turtle conservation, and each bracelet comes with a turtle you can track.
 We think this is a great model for raising money for a good cause while also raising awareness and getting people interested in saving sea turtles.